-A typical approach is to simulate the connector and the measurement environment in an electromagnetic 3D simulation program [9].
+Method.
+A typical approach is to simulate the connector and the measurement environment in an electromagnetic 3D simulation program9.

 When simulating the connector, the CAD data of the construction forms the basis.
 This data still has to be modified in order to achieve realistic contact within the individual shield parts.
 As the performance of the simulation programs progresses, more and more complex material properties, such as complex surface coatings, surface roughness, etc., can be realistically simulated.

 The structure of the simulation depends on the selected test method.
 As already mentioned, the triaxial procedure should be used here.

-Figure 6 shows the HV connector in a 140mm long triaxial cell.
+Figure 5 and Figure 6 illustrate the HV connector in a 140 mm long triaxial cell.